 - Connect devices with the help of various connectivity wires.

-- Assign IP address to Hosts and Routers.
+- Assign an IP address to Hosts and Routers.

 - Check the connectivity between various devices.